Lavinia Frances Elizabeth Pitman1

 Montagu Henry Edmund Cecil Towneley-Bertie, 13th Earl of Lindsey was born on 2 November 1887.1 He was the son of Montagu Charles Francis Towneley-Bertie, Lord Norreys and Hon.
 Rose Riversdale Glyn.1 He married Elizabeth Valetta Montagu-Stuart-Wortley, daughter of Maj.-Gen. Hon.
 Edward James Montagu-Stuart-Wortley and Violet Hunter Guthrie, on 11 August 1928.2 He died on 11 September 1963 at age 75, without issue.2

-He was educated at Eton College, Windsor, Berkshire, England.2 He fought in the First World War, where he was wounded.2 He gained the rank of Captain in the service of the Gremadier Guards.2 He held the office of High Steward of Abingdon.2 He succeeded to the title of 8th Earl of Abingdon, Berkshire [E., 1682] on 10 March 1928.1 He succeeded to the title of 12th Lord Norris [E., 1572] on 10 March 1928.2 He succeeded to the title of 13th Earl of Lindsey, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He fought in the First World War, where he was wounded.2 He gained the rank of Captain in the Gremadier Guards.2 He held the office of High Steward of Abingdon.2 He succeeded as the 8th Earl of Abingdon, Berkshire [E., 1682] on 10 March 1928.1 He succeeded as the 12th Lord Norris [E., 1572] on 10 March 1928.2 He succeeded as the 13th Earl of Lindsey, co.
 Lincoln [E., 1626] on 2 January 1938.1

 Citations